samueljohnbarr/Capstone/Technical Report.md

 <h2 id="dd&t">Design, Development and Testing</h2>

 <h3 id="design">Design</h3><br>
 The software design pattern this simulator implements is a simple Model-View-Controller pattern.
 The classes used in this simulator are also named as such, along with a Body class.
-The benefits of this are two fold, the design is tried and true, and by keeping with convention, any future changes made by later individuals should be more straightforward to impliment.
+The benefits of this are two fold: the design is tried and true, and by keeping with convention, any future changes made by later individuals should be more straightforward to impliment.
 <hr>
 <h3 id="d&b">Development and Breakdown</h3><br>
 To accomplish all the goals we had for this project, we decided to divide and conquer.
 Josh started with the front-end design, and Sam started at the back, both working on separate ends to eventually tie together with a Controller.
 Below is a break down of what each class does starting from back-end to front.